jyates/cruise-control-wiki/Pluggable-Components.md

 ## Goals
 The goals in Kafka Cruise Control are pluggable with different priorities.
 The default priority is:

-* **RackAwareCapacityGoal**: A goal that ensures all the replicas of each partition are assigned in a rack aware manner.
-And all the broker’s resource utilization are below a given threshold.
+* **Rack-awareness**: A goal that ensures all the replicas of each partition are assigned in a rack aware manner.

+* **ReplicaCapacityGoal**: Attempt to make all the brokers in a cluster to have less than a given number of replicas.

+* **CapacityGoals**: Goals that ensures the broker resource utilization is below a given threshold for the corresponding resource.
+Capacity goals are:
+    * DiskCapacityGoal
+    * NetworkInboundCapacityGoal
+    * NetworkOutboundCapacityGoal
+    * CpuCapacityGoal

+* **ReplicaDistributionGoal**: Attempt to make all the brokers in a cluster to have the similar number of replicas.

 * **PotentialNwOutGoal**: A goal that ensures the potential network output (when all the replicas becomes leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.